SPLAB-UFCG/Moenda/README.md

  --path                This option allows you to specify the path to the file(s) to be analyzed.
  --config              This option allows you to specify an additional configuration file for Moenda.
- --exclude             This option allows you to specify which file extensions Moenda must ignore.(optional)
+ --exclude             This option allows you to specify which file extensions Moenda must ignore.(optional) --context             This option allows you to generate a context for markdown files. (optional)
 ```

 #### Rules